vberlier/mudkip/README.md

 The `develop` command will try to run one of the following scripts: `develop`, `dev`, `start` or `serve`.
 If you don't have a dedicated script to run your project in development mode, Mudkip will simply execute the `build` script after running Sphinx each time you make a modification.

-### Configuration
+## Configuration

-Mudkip doesn't require any configuration.
-You can however overwrite some of the default settings with command-line options or a configuration file.
+Mudkip doesn't really require any configuration but you can change some of the default settings with command-line options or a configuration file.

-For instance, when running a command, you can use the `--preset` or `-p` option to overwrite the default preset with `alabaster` if you want to use the [Alabaster](https://alabaster.readthedocs.io/en/latest/) theme instead of the default [Read the Docs](https://github.com/rtfd/sphinx_rtd_theme) theme.
+For example, when running a command, you can set the `--preset` or `-p` option to `alabaster` if you want to use the [Alabaster](https://alabaster.readthedocs.io/en/latest/) theme instead of the default [Read the Docs](https://github.com/rtfd/sphinx_rtd_theme) theme.

 ```
 $ mudkip build --preset alabaster